ddc-java-13/we-the-people/docs/index.md

 * Notify users of specified change, or a new bill that is introduced.
 * Law search through keywords.
 * Search specific states.
-* The purpose of this application is to educate citizens of local, state, and federal laws.
-* Introduce civics to more people.

 ## Persistent data